 The closed-cell spray foam kits in the market do not absorb the moisture in the air, which prevents the vapours from reaching and damaging the building fabric, unlike the cheaper cellulose and fibreglass insulation.

 As discussed above, this type of insulation is a bit more expensive than other home insulation methods like fibreglass and cellulose.

 Spray foam kits usually have a synthetic formulation of non-biodegradable chemicals.
 This can harm the natural environment when this insulation is sprayed or disposed of.

 In light of all of this, whether or not your home needs a spray foam insulation and the type of spray foam kit you need to use entirely depends on your building requirements and budget.
-Spray foam insulation is a great long-term investment, so if you are going to do it, you should definitely have a professional install it for you to ensure the longevity and effectiveness of the insulation.
+Spray foam insulation is a long-term investment, but not necessarily one we would advise, so if you are going to do it, you should definitely have a professional install it for you to ensure the longevity and effectiveness of the insulation.

 Check for mould, it’s far more of a hazard than you think.
 Indoor Air quality should be your priority!